microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 #### Background

 -  Client may join the conversation after livestream started
--  Some services may drop typing activities as it could has lower QOS priority
+-  Some services may drop typing activities as it has a lower quality-of-service (QoS) priority

 #### Solutions

--  Content should be overlapping
+-  Content in interim activities should be overlapping
-   -  Former activities will be obsoleted by latter activities
+   -  Former interim activities will be obsoleted by latter interim activities
-   -  The latest round of activities is sufficient to catchup the livestream
+   -  The latest round of interim activities is sufficient to catchup the livestream
 -  Side benefits: bot can backtrack and erase response

+Bottomline: we understand the bandwidth usage could be large.
+But the benefits outweighted the shortcomings.
+Transports are free to implement their own mechanisms to save bandwidth.

 ### Channel and transport support